 The Search everywhere command works across the entire solution.
-Press Ctrl+T to to search and navigate through symbols, types, files, settings and actions.
+Press Ctrl+T to search and navigate through symbols, types, files, settings and actions.

 The Find Usages feature helps you locate all usages of namespaces, types, methods, etc. in your source code across F# and C# projects.
-Applying the Find Usages feature is the quickest way to find all code usages in the entire solution — just place the caret on the symbol and press Shift+F12.
+Applying the Find Usages feature is the quickest way to find all code usages in the entire solution — just place the caret at the symbol and press Shift+F12.

 The Highlight Usages in File feature helps focus your attention at a particular member or local variable and its occurrences.
 Note that write accesses are highlighted in red, and read accesses are highlighted in blue.

 When a script is opened in the editor, you can navigate to classes, functions, variables, and other members using Go to File Member Alt+\.